kartikeycodes2/Sorting-Visualizer/README.md

 # Sorting-Visualizer
-A program to visualize various sorting algorithms.
+A program to visualize various sorting algorithms using sdl libraries in c ++ programming language.